sdaqo/anipy-cli/README.md

 # anipy-cli
-### Little tool in python to watch anime from the terminal (the better way to watch anime)
+### Little tool written in python to watch anime from the terminal (the better way to watch anime)
 ### Scrapes: https://gogoanime.wiki

 TODO: